marklchaves/aurora/README.md

 1. Changed team to card layout.
 1. Added bottom margin on cards for mobile.
 1. Adjusted top spacing for hero text on mobile.
-1. Used mobile first CSS.
+1. Began using mobile first CSS.
 1. Started using [BEM for CSS](http://getbem.com/naming/).
 1. Added mobile-first art directed hero images for RWD.
 1. Migrated all images to WebP.
+1. Added cme dev To Top button.

 ### Screengrabs